 Hospice also involves discussing grief and finding grief counseling for those who need more help to work through their grief.
 Veterinarians are not trained to deal with in-depth counseling and we would help you find someone trained to help through a grieving process.
 Spiritual support is also important and we will work with your personal beliefs and refer you for spiritual counseling.

 We also make an individualized plan for different aspects of your pet's disease so that you will know what to do, when it may be time to consider euthanasia.

 How is it different?

-Why are veterinary palliative care and important?
+Why is veterinary palliative care important?

 In our experience, not everyone is ready to say goodbye at the moment of a terminal diagnosis.
 Your pet may have more quality time left to spend with you and veterinary palliative medicine can help them spend it comfortably.
 Helping you navigate the unknown, preparing for a crisis, understanding your needs and your pet's needs are important aspects of veterinary palliative care.